Daniel and the King

-As Babylon’s golden era was reaching its climax Nebuchadnezzar had another dream, one that he needed help with; one that inferred his great reach as a monarch, but also a quick demise, even if only for a season.
-Through Daniel’s interpretation, King Nebuchadnezzar discerned that he would have a hard fall, become something other than what he had been, and for seven years live among the animals that no doubt filled his vast gardens and parks.
-His would be a humiliating and terrifying experience, one that could be avoided if only he would follow Daniel’s sagacious advice (see Daniel 4:27).
+As Babylon’s golden era was reaching its climax Nebuchadnezzar had dream, one that inferred his great reach as a monarch, but also a quick demise, even if only for a season.
+With Daniel’s help Nebuchadnezzar discerned God is in charge.
+Thus the king would have a hard fall, become something other than what he had been, and for seven years live among the animals within his gardens and parks.
+His would be a humiliating and terrifying experience, one that could be avoided if only he would humble himself before the one true God (see Daniel 4:27).

 Sadly, he would not.
 Twelve months later (Daniel 4:29 NIV), while musing over his own greatness, he “was driven away from people and ate grass like cattle.
 His body was drenched with the dew of heaven until hair grew like the feathers of an eagle and his nails like the claws of a bird” (Daniel 4:33 NIV).

 A polemic is a refutation of another’s principles, and the polemic offered here is that humans are not in charge of time and space.
 Three times in Daniel 4 we see that the Most High is over the kingdoms of humanity and establishes them as he pleases (see Daniel 4:17, Daniel 4:25 and Daniel 4:32).
 It is a universal reality that the Most High is sovereign over all things.